The 60th Florida Regional

 (Double Occupancy)

-Teachers sponsoring students selected for the STEM Research Speaker Competition receive a fee waiver ($300).
+Teachers sponsoring students selected for the STEM Research Competition receive a fee waiver ($300).

 *All cancellations and substitutions must be made in writing by the registration deadline.
 Late registration will be accepted as space allows.